umyelab/LabGym/README.md

 ## Identifies user-defined behaviors

-Three modes of behavior identifications to fit different scenarios:
+LabGym is equipped with three distinct modes of behavior identification to suit different scenarios:

 1. **'Interactive advanced'**

-   Distinguishes which individual does what in an interaction, like which finger is 'helding peanut' / 'offering peanut', when the chipmunk is 'taking the offer' / 'loading peanut', and which peanut is 'being held' / 'being taken' / 'being loaded'.
-Or, which fly is singing a love song and which fly is being courted.
+   This mode is for analyzing the behavior of each individual in a group of animals or objects.
+Below are two examples.
+Left: LabGym can differentiate between a finger 'holding a peanut' vs. 'offering a peanut', discern whether a chipmunk is 'taking the offer' or 'loading peanut', and identify the status of the peanut itself as 'being held', 'being taken', or 'being loaded'.
+Right: it can distinguish in a group of flies which fly is 'singing’ a courtship song, which one is ‘being courted’, which one is ‘resting’, and which one is ‘locomotion’.

    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Categorizer_chipmunks_1.gif?raw=true)    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Categorizer_flies_1.gif?raw=true)

 2. **'Interactive basic'**

-   Assesses the whole interactive group as one for faster processing speed than **'Interactive advanced'**.
-This mode does not distinguish behaviors of individuals, so select it if all the animals in the interactive group do the same behaviors, or if you don't care about which individual does what.
+   Optimized for speed, this mode considers the entire interactive group (2 or more individuals) as an entity, streamlining the processing time compared to the **'Interactive advanced'** mode.
+It is ideal for scenarios where individual behaviors within the group are uniform or when the specific actions of each member are not the primary focus of the study.

    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Categorizer_chipmunks_2.gif?raw=true)    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Categorizer_flies_2.gif?raw=true)

 3. **'Non-interactive'**

-   Identifies non-interactive behaviors of individuals.
+   This mode is for identifying solitary behaviors of individuals that are not engaging in interactive activities.
+It is suitable for studies where the emphasis is on non-social or independent behaviors.

    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Categorizer_mice_1.gif?raw=true)    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Categorizer_mice_2.gif?raw=true)